ChrSchu90/PlatformIo.TCapChamp/README.md

 `1/T = a + b(Ln R) + c(Ln R)^3`

-This inmplementation makes only the calculation without the need of linking any i/o!
+This implementation makes only the calculation without the need of linking any I/O!